CharlieDigital/dn6-mongo-react-valtio/README.md

 This allows the application to provide local claims to the user.

 See the notes below on Cognito authentication.

+This variant also adds support for Azure SignalR.

 ## Rationale